Post-Conviction Relief 101: Tennessee, North Carolina & Federal Rules Compared

 Attorney Adam Rodrigues focuses exclusively on post-conviction and appellate cases and understands how to navigate these challenges with precision.
 Contact The Law Office of Adam Rodrigues today to review the relief options right for your case by phone or instantly book your confidential consultation!

-Last Updated: July 2025; For continued reading, review our Post Conviction Relief page.
+Last Updated: August 11, 2025; For continued reading, review our Post Conviction Relief page.